Dynamic Zoom Simulations of structure formation beyond standard cosmology: High-resolution performance gain estimation

 \section{High-resolution performance gain estimation}

 While the testing suite employed so far has proved that the DZS algorithm is able to boost the performance of large-scale simulations without significant accuracy losses, such a suite does not represent the state-of-the-art simulations that our method is targeted at.
 As mentioned previously, we needed computationally inexpensive simulations to thoroughly test our chosen cosmological models.
 Here, we provide an approximate estimate of the DZS performance gain at a more realistic resolution for production runs.
 Note that, due to the limited computational resources available, we carried out this analysis only for $\Lambda$CDM cosmology.
-We expect more expensive simulation setups (such as those performed with MG-Arepo) to yield a higher performance gain, as discussed in Section \ref{sec:performance}.
+We expect more expensive simulation setups (such as those performed with MG-Arepo) to yield a higher performance gain, as discussed in Sect. \ref{sec:performance}.
+We also point out that a similar analysis was performed by \cite{garaldi_dynamic_2020}, by means of a simple linear approximation on the wall-clock time evolution of DZSs.
+Here, we chose a more direct strategy, which is expected to yield more accurate results.